 There are four Thunderbolt 3 ports on the two 13in 2.0GHz MacBook Pro and the 16in models.
 Of course there are many more differences between those machines, and you could simply buy a multi-port dock if you really needed the extra ports (here's our round up of the best USB C docks).

 If you need a higher speced machine then you may want to consider the 2.0GHz 13in models, or the 16in MacBook Pro, but for most, the entry-level model should be a decent enough spec to get your work done without any issues.

-You might assume that the MacBook Air is low-powered in comparison to the MacBook Pro, but since the MacBook Air was updated in March 2020 it actually compares very favourably to the MacBook Pro.
+You might assume that the MacBook Air is low-powered in comparison to the MacBook Pro, but since the MacBook Air was updated in March 2020 it actually compares very favourably to the entry-level MacBook Pro.
 In fact in many ways it is superior thanks to newer processors, better RAM, and double the storage.
-Plus the MacBook Air now offers Apple's magic keyboard, like the 16in MacBook Pro, and as of May 2020, the 13in MacBook Pro.

 If you're looking for a MacBook that doesn't break the bank and offers the ultimate in portability and great battery life, then the MacBook Air might be the perfect fit.